cat-lin-morgan/cat-lin-morgan.github.io/README.md

 <img src="./assets/images/desktopscreenshot.png" alt="Desktop Screen Shot of Website at 1024px."/>

 Recently I've added a rainbow scroller, currently being adapted for media queries via Javascript.
-Tutorial loosely followed from Codrops and adapted by me for my needs.
+Tutorial loosely followed from a Codrops tutorial and adapted by me for my needs.
 I'm having some trouble finding it again but will note it when I do.
 All code is noted in my css and javascript.

 ---